Skip to main content

 Report highlights

-• In April 2025 we saw growth across all key metrics except for average length of stay (-4%), compared to April 2024.
-There was a 7% increase in supply and a 5% increase in nights reserved, resulting in a 1pp increase in average occupancy rate (43%).
-Average daily rate (ADR) and average revenue per property also increased by 18% and 26% respectively.
-These increases could be attributed to the timing of Easter, which fell in March 2024 but April 2025 this year.
+• In June 2025 we saw shifts across all key metrics compared to June 2024.
+There was a 6% increase in supply of short-term rentals properties, but an 8% decline in nights reserved, leading to a 4pp reduction in average occupancy rate (43%).
+Average daily rate (ADR) and average revenue per property increased by 20% and 15% respectively, but there was a 4% decrease in average length of stay.

-• In April 2025, the most notable month-on-month shift to the most popular UK cities by nights reserved was that Birmingham dropped two places, becoming the 6th most popular city, and Bristol becoming the 4th most popular.
+• In June 2025, the most notable month-on-month shifts to the most popular UK cities by nights reserved were that Glasgow swapped places with York becoming the 8th most popular city.

-• Brazil and India led for reviews in March 2025, with an 21% and 19% respective increase in reviews left compared to the same month in 2024.
-In contrast, the volume of reviews from Russia and China are down -195% and -102% respectively.
+• Saudi Arabi and Belgium led for reviews again in May 2025*, with an 60% and 36% respective increase in reviews left compared to the same month in 2024.
+In contrast, the volume of reviews from Russia and China are down -297% and -76% respectively.

 View the latest report